-Students are follow one of 3 Pathways, based on Key Stage 3 achievement and suitability for each programme of study.
+Students follow one of 3 Pathways, based on Key Stage 3 achievement and suitability for each programme of study.

 Pathway 1 - English Baccalaureate Pathway - designed for the more academically able.
-These students are encouraged to study either French or German along with at least one humanity subject.
+These students study either French or German along with at least one humanity subject.
 They can then choose two other options.